mark3lau/Word/README.md

    ### **Gitpod**
    The site was developed using Gitpod.
 In order to access the Gitpod workspace, follow the steps below:

-   In Github repository, select the mark3lau/Spock_Game.
+   In Github repository, select the mark3lau/harry_potter_wordle.
    Click on the green Gitpod button near the top of the repository page, this will open the Gitpod workspace.
-   Inside the workspace, you can generate the web page of the Spock Game by typing into the terminal "python3 -m http.server".
+   Inside the terminal, you can run the Harry Potter Wordle game by typing "python3 run.py".

-   ### **Github**
+   ### **Heroku**
-   The site was deployed to Github pages.
+   The site was deployed to Heroku.
 The steps to deploy are as follows:

    In Github repository, navigate to the Settings tab.
    In the section 'Source', select the Main option and click Save.